Question for Short Debate

 All this comes out in the wash when we look at Carillion.
 The Carillion crisis has exposed how absolutely toothless the Prompt Payment Code really is.
 Despite being a signatory to the PPC since 2013 Carillion, as we have heard, was notorious for being a late payer.
 According to the FSB, it regularly required its suppliers to wait 120 days to be paid.
 I do not think there is any doubt that there is a problem.

 The question is: is the code robust enough in itself?
 First, it is not very extensively used.
 We may get warm words about the numbers of signatories—I think it is nearly 2,000, which sounds a lot—but we are talking about a totality of companies and organisations vastly in excess of that: 32,000 mid-sized companies and 200,000 smaller companies.
 If we add micro-businesses, which are also eligible to come under the code, we are probably talking about 5 million or 6 million companies.
 Out of that number—perhaps 6 million or 7 million companies—we have 1,700 signatures.
 The code is not a successful or effective way of trying to change the culture.
-Secondly, the objective of the code is to ensure that there is a gold standard about how people should behave but if it is just a gold standard to aspire to, it obviously means that others will not meet that standard and therefore be excluded, so the culture will not be transformed in the way we are talking about.
+Secondly, the objective of the code is to ensure that there is a gold standard for how people should behave but if it is just a gold standard to aspire to, it obviously means that others will not meet that standard and therefore be excluded, so the culture will not be transformed in the way we are talking about.